MoustaphaCheikhJidou/LicensePlateRecognition/README.md

 ### Usage

-Run Second phase notebook JIDDOU26.ipynb notebook to regenerate submission.csv and to generate the final_phase_images directory .
+Run `Second phase notebook JIDDOU26.ipynb` to regenerate submission.csv and to generate the final_phase_images directory, which contains the generated images with a box around the license plate and the reading results.

-Run test notebook .ipynb to test on a specific image
+Run `test notebook.ipynb` to test on a specific image.

-### Contributing

-Contributions are highly encouraged!
-Please fork the repository, make your changes, and submit a pull request.

 ### Contact